 REQUIREMENTS FOR NOTARIAL ACTS.
 Under the bill, a notarial officer who takes an acknowledgment of a record, a verification of a statement on oath or affirmation, or witnesses a signature, could only do so based on personal knowledge or satisfactory evidence of the identity of the individual appearing before the notarial officer, whether in person or appearing before the notarial officer remotely through the use of communication technology.
-Additionally, the Assembly Judiciary Committee amendments provided that a verification of oath or affirmation of a credible witness could take place either by the witness personally appearing before the notarial officer to appear.
+Additionally, the Assembly Judiciary Committee amendments to the counterpart bill provided that a verification of oath or affirmation of a credible witness could take place either by the witness personally appearing before the notarial officer or by the witness using communication technology to appear, and this is added to the Senate bill.

 NOTARIAL ACTS EXCLUDED FROM REMOTE EXECUTION.
 As introduced, the bill had excluded certain records from notarization through the use of communication technology.
 These included certain provisions under the Uniform Commercial Code, laws governing the creation and execution of wills or codicils, and statutes, regulations, or other rules of law governing adoption, divorce, or other matters of family law.
-The Assembly Judiciary Committee amended the bill to remove the exclusion pertaining to wills and codicils, so that remote notarization through the use of communication technology could be used for executing these records.
+The Assembly Judiciary Committee amended the bill to remove the exclusion pertaining to wills and codicils, so that remote notarization through the use of communication technology could be used for executing these records, which is now being done in the Senate bill.